WILD LIFE ARTIST

 In 1971 he went to England and spent three years travelling and working.
 Married in Australia in 1974, he began painting murals for children's nurseries.
 In 1978 he became engrossed in wildlife art.
 After much research into ornithology and through self-taught efforts and experiments he started to get the hang of it.
 A few years later he became a member of "The Wildlife Art Society of Australasia" and the very next year won first prize for the best painting.

 Since that eventful exhibition many things began to formulate ~ Paul was included in a book launch in 1990 featuring 70 of the best living traditional artists in Australia.
 He also had a book published on his own paintings.
 Australia Post commissioned him in 1991 to do a water bird series of stamps and he was subsequently commissioned by the United Nations to paint a series of endangered species in 1994, which was released in Vienna.

-His love for painting, with that of his wife, son and daughter make him a truly contented
+His love for painting, with that of his wife, son, daughter and grandson make him a truly contented artist.